2013 National League Division Series: Game 3

-4:37 p.m.
-(EDT) at PNC Park in Pittsburgh, Pennsylvania

 The Pirates opened up their first non-Wild Card postseason home game in 21 years by scoring two runs in the first inning on Marlon Byrd's single with runners on second and third off Joe Kelly.
 The Cardinals tied the game in the fifth with a two-out two-run single by Carlos Beltrán off Francisco Liriano.
 The Pirates loaded the bases with one out in the sixth on a double and two walks off Kelly, who was relieved by Seth Maness, and took the lead on Russell Martin's sacrifice fly.
 Beltran's home run in the eighth off Mark Melancon tied the game again.
 The home run was Beltran's 16th playoff home run, which moved him past Babe Ruth for eighth place in postseason history.
 In the bottom of the inning, the Pirates got two on with one out off Carlos Martinez, who was relieved by Kevin Siegrist.
 Back-to-back RBI singles by Pedro Alvarez and Martin put the Pirates up 5–3.
 Jason Grilli pitched a scoreless ninth for the save as the Pirates took a 2–1 series lead.
 In the four playoff games since this one, the Pirates have failed to score 5 runs yet.